Chronic pain comes in many varieties. People with chronic pain often experience other symptoms that exacerbate pain and worsen disability.

 People with chronic pain describe many different pain sensations.
 Different types of chronic pain are often associated with specific varieties of pain.
 Providing information about the specific type of pain you feel can sometimes provide doctors with clues during diagnosis.
 Types of chronic pain include:

 Breakthrough pain occurs when you are taking medication to control pain, but pain flares and “breaks through” the effects of the medication.
 Breakthrough pain may happen as your body becomes more tolerant to pain medication, making the medication less effective.
-In some people, flares of breakthrough pain tend to be triggered by certain activities or circumstances.
-Triggers for pain flares vary widely depending on the underlying cause of the pain, but may include:

 Researchers have estimated that about 70 percent of people with chronic pain experience flares of breakthrough pain.
 Some medications are specifically designated to treat breakthrough pain.